zukunft/zukunft.com/docs/code_functions_all.md

                 by the element type
     \-- load_phrases
         \-- figure_list - set the SQL query parameters to load a list of figure objects
+        \-- sandbox_value_list - set the word objects for all values or results in the list if needed
     \-- load_by_frm_id
         \-- formula_link_list - load a list of formula links with the direct linked phrases related to the given formula id